Introduction

 4.4 HYVE-Ratchet — Cell-Aware Double Ratchet

-HYVE uses a modified Signal Double Ratchet with three enhancements: (1) key derivation is per-swarm rather than per-message, (2) the chain key seed is exposed to the BRT routing token derivation, and (3) epoch tracking enables explicit forward-secrecy boundaries.
+HYVE uses a modified Signal Double Ratchet where key derivation occurs per-swarm rather than per-message.
+The chain key seed is also used in routing token derivation, tightly coupling confidentiality and routing privacy.
+Epoch tracking creates explicit forward-secrecy boundaries.

 4.5 HYVE-Vault — Hardware-Backed Key Storage

-HYVE uses a two-layer key hierarchy to protect the master encryption key (Data Encryption Key / DEK) at rest.
+HYVE uses a two-layer key hierarchy to protect the master Data Encryption Key (DEK) at rest.
 The DEK encrypts all conversation keys stored on device.
-The DEK is itself encrypted under a Key Encryption Key (KEK).
+The DEK is itself encrypted under two independent Key Encryption Keys (KEKs) that must both be present for decryption.

 HYVEGuard — Full-Device VPN